Red-Lambda-Github/user-manager/README.md

-# Calculator - iOS Sprint Challenge Project Solution
+# Random Users - iOS Sprint Challenge Project Solution

 This is the completed version of challenge for the sprint _Objective-C Part 2_.